Data Distribution Tutorial

 • Default Value: <Leave Blank>

+To create the next parameter, click on the green plus sign again and chose the type.
 The second parameter will allow users to select the area from which they want to download data.
 By creating a geometry user parameter type, users can display the specified coordinates on a map and define the desired geometry.
 Since the Transit database is in Vancouver, the initial bounds are set to that location.
 If you are unsure of your specific initial bounds, refer to the How to Determine Map Bounds with FME section.

 • Type: Geometry